 Attribute Contained::name is of type Identifier, a typedef for a string, and contains the IDL object's name.
 For example, module Finance is represented in the repository by a ModuleDef object.
 Its inherited ModuleDef::name attribute resolves to the string Finance.
-Similarly the makeWithdrawal operation is represented by an OperationDef object whose OperationDef::name attribute resolves to makeWithdrawal.
+Similarly the makeWithdrawal operationDef::name attribute resolves to makeWithdrawal.